We are Graham, John and Leo, and we got together to bring you our essential technology for outstanding music reproduction.

 On the design side is Graham Slee who has a strong reputation in delivering wonderful sounding electronic circuitry time after time.

-He has worked professionally in electronic design since 1982, and before that as a keen amateur making his own audio equipment.
+He has worked professionally in electronic design since 1982, and before that making audio equipment as DJ/disco engineer and keen amateur.

 In 1998 he established the forerunner to HiFi System Components, Graham Slee Projects, known to many as GSP-Audio.

 His first products were vinyl-focused and were launched the following year, and very quickly earned him his reputation in excellent sounding hi-fi.
-These early products have been further improved and newer designs added to the line up.
+These early products have been further refined (and most still available!) and newer designs added to the line up.

 Each design has brought a further enhancement to the sound, or as Graham prefers to say "makes it sound more natural or true to life".